projectcuisines/fillet/README.md

 </h2>

 Welcome!
-You've found the hompage of the FILLET, a well-defined and transparent comparison of one-dimensional energy balance models (EBMs) that have been applied to habitable exoplanets in peer-reviewed publications.
-The project began in 2022 as a part of CUISINES, with the first paper (<a href="https://iopscience.iop.org/article/10.3847/PSJ/acba05">Deitrick et al. 2023</a>) describing "Protocol v1.0."
-It lays out the methodology for benchmarking code against modern Earth as well as a larger experiment that maps out where in parameter space permanent ice sheets will exist.
-Note that after the publication of Protocol v1.0, the initial intercomparison revealed that some of the parameters were meaningless for some implementations, so a revised protocol, v1.1, is currently in preparation.
+You've found the hompage of FILLET, a comparison of one-dimensional energy balance models (EBMs) that have been applied to habitable exoplanets in peer-reviewed publications.
+The project began in 2022 as a part of CUISINES, with the first paper describing "Protocol v1.0" published the next year (<a href="https://iopscience.iop.org/article/10.3847/PSJ/acba05">Deitrick et al. 2023</a>).
+It lays out the methodology for benchmarking code against the pre-industrial Earth, as well as a larger experiments that map out where in parameter space permanent ice sheets exist.
+Note that after the publication of Protocol v1.0, the initial intercomparison revealed that some of the parameters were meaningless for some implementations, so a revised Protocol, labeled v1.1, is currently in preparation.

 Protocol v2.0 will consist of the actual comparisosn between different community models.
 We're currently